Drywall Sheet Calculator

 When the result appears, read it as a purchasing estimate rather than a detailed cut list.
 The wall and ceiling areas help you verify the geometry, while the adjusted area shows the square footage after waste is added.
 The sheet count is rounded up because stores sell whole panels, not fractions.
 If the cost line appears, it reflects only sheet cost and does not include screws, tape, joint compound, delivery, lift rental, labor, or disposal fees.

-To approximate the area requiring drywall, the calculator models the room as a rectangular prism.
-Four walls and, if selected, a ceiling must be covered.
+The drywall sheet calculator treats the room as a rectangular shell, with walls always based on perimeter and wall height and ceiling area included only when you select it.
 If is the length, the width, and the height, the bare surface area before accounting for openings becomes:

 The first term covers all four walls and the second term covers the ceiling.
 To refine the estimate we subtract the area of doors and windows , apply a waste factor , and divide by the sheet size area :